Akaash-Walker/heatify/proposal.md

 # Group 16 Final Project Proposal - Heatify

+### Summary

-Our project idea is to make a website where a user can see a heatmap of the world with artistst that they listen to.
-The map would be intereactive, where users could zoom in and see what artists are from a specific country.
+Our project will be a website that shows a heatmap of the countries where users’ recently listened to artists come from.
+The map would be intereactive, allowing users to click on a country to see a more detailed view of the artists that come from there.

-For technologies, we plan to use React, Express, TailwindCSS, TypeScript, MongoDB, Spotify Web API, and Auth0.
-Users can log in and connect their account to our application, after which they are presetned with a map of the world.
-Using the Spotify web api, we can access the user's recently listen to songs.
-The web api gives us access to information about these songs, such as the artist, duration, track name, album, and more.
-After collecting the artists name, we would perform a search to see where that artist is from.
-In our database we would store a list of countries, each of which would have a list of artists that the user has listened to, respective to their country.

-When the user wants to view their heatmap, we would make a query to the database to get the list of artists for each country.
-Depending on the number of artists in a given country, we would increase the color or "heat" of that country.
-Since we are in the US, we would also include individual states for more information.
-Users can hover over each country to see a list of their listened artists from that country.
+### Technologies
+- MongoDB - for user data storage
+- React - for frontend component development
+- Express - to manage routes and endpoints
+- Node.js - for client-server communication
+#### Additional technologies
+- Tailwind CSS along with a component library (undecided) for simple and quick UI development
+- [Spotify Web API](https://developer.spotify.com/documentation/web-api) for getting a user's recently listened to data
+- Auth0 for securely retrieving user data from Spotify
+- [Leaflet](https://leafletjs.com/) for an interactive and dynamic heatmap

+### Program flow

+First, users will connect their Spotify account to our application.
+This will create a new document in our databse which will be used to store and retrieve user information.
+Next, our application will use the Spotify Web API to return a list of the users' most recently listened to songs.
+We can map over this list to generate a list of the artists, removing any duplicates if needed.
+We can then perform a search to find the origin of each artist.
+MongoDB would have a unique document for each user, and each document would contain a list of objects that have both an artist and their place of origin.
+Using this list, along with Leaflet, we would then generate a heatmap of artists' locations.
+Clicking on a country would show which artists are from that country.

+### Why use MongoDB at all?

+This is a great question that fixes a shortcoming of the Spotify Web API.
+Spotify's API only allows us to record the last 50 listened to songs, meaning our heatmap would have a limit of 50 datapoints at any given time.
+By making an API call and storing the information in MongoDB, it allows us to continually gather information from the user over time.